Maternal Fetal Medicine Subspecialist

 - CHS is leading the drive to digitally transform health service delivery in Australia through the implementation of a territory wide Digital Health Record.
 Computer literacy skills are required which are relevant to this role as you will be responsible for completing required documentation and becoming a proficient user of the Digital Health Record and/or other Information Technology systems; once proficient, you will need to remain current with changes, updates, and contingencies.

-- Have an understanding of how the National Safety and Quality Health Service (NSQHS)indicators align with this role.
+- Have an understanding of how the National Safety and Quality Health Service (NSQHS) and Australian Council of Healthcare Standards (ACHS) clinical indicators align with this role.

-- Fulfil the responsibilities of this role in alignment to the CHS Exceptional Care Framework, Clinical Governance Framework, Partnering With Consumers Framework and all other related frameworks.
+- Fulfil the responsibilities of this role in alignment to the CHS Exceptional Care and all other related frameworks

 For Senior Specialist we will also expect that you: